splunk/public-o11y-docs/gdi/opentelemetry/components/cloudfoundry-receiver.rst

 .. _cloudfoundry-receiver:

 ****************************
-Cloudfoundry receiver
+Cloud Foundry receiver
 ****************************

 .. meta::
       :description: Connects to the Reverse Log Proxy (RLP) gateway of Cloud Foundry to extract metrics.

-The Cloudfoundry receiver allows the Splunk Distribution of the OpenTelemetry Collector to connect to the Reverse Log Proxy (RLP) gateway of Cloud Foundry, typically available at the URL https://log-stream.<cf-system-domain>, and extract metrics.
+The Cloud Foundry receiver allows the Splunk Distribution of the OpenTelemetry Collector to connect to the Reverse Log Proxy (RLP) gateway of Cloud Foundry and extract metrics.
 The supported pipeline type is ``metrics``.
 See :ref:`otel-data-processing` for more information.

 Get started
 ======================